 It is absolutely true that the CBD industry is poorly regulated, and that there are con men selling olive oil labeled as CBD and making money from uneducated buyers.

 However, the unregulated state of the market does NOT mean that the compound itself is ineffective.
-Hundreds of thousands of people who have used CBD and are delighted with the results.
+Hundreds of thousands of people have used CBD and are delighted with the results.
 And research is backing what users have been reporting for years.
 So the onus on buyers is to do their research to ensure they’re getting high-quality CBD.

 The Potential Side Effects of CBD